janus-idp/backstage-showcase/e2e-tests/docs/CI.md

 ### Configuration Details

-- **Clusters:**
-  - Configured with necessary resources and permissions.
-  - Running specific versions of OpenShift (OCP 4.14, 4.15, latest).
-- **RHDH Instances:**
-  - Deployed with predefined configurations suitable for testing.
-  - Ensures consistency across test runs and environments.
 - **Environment Variables and Secrets:**
   - Environment variables such as `AKS_NIGHTLY_CLUSTER_NAME` and secrets like GitHub credentials are stored securely in the **OpenShift-CI Vault**.
-    - Located under **Pipeline** and **e2e-tests Secrets**.
-  - These are securely accessed by the scripts during runtime through environment variables.
+These are securely accessed by the scripts during runtime through environment variables.
-- **Secrets Management:**
-  - All sensitive information is managed securely within the OpenShift-CI Vault.
-  - Access is controlled and audited to maintain security compliance, following best practices and compliance standards.